Kyrio · Kids allowance app

 Can I link it to my bank or use it with Venmo?

 No direct integration — intentionally.
-You can still Venmo or bank-transfer the kid when you pay out; Kyrio just records it.
-For most families, this is less friction than onboarding a new fintech into the household.
+You can still Venmo or bank-transfer the kid when you pay out a reward; Kyrio tracks the points and the reward, not your bank.
+For most families, that’s less friction than onboarding a new fintech into the household.

 What if the kid doesn’t want to do chores to earn allowance?

 That’s the parenting decision, not the app’s.
-Kyrio supports chore-tied rewards, flat weekly allowances, and hybrids.
-If you don’t want to tie them, don’t tie them.
-The app doesn’t insist.
+Kyrio supports chore-tied rewards, non-chore rewards, and hybrids.
+If you don’t want to tie them, don’t tie them — hand the money over directly and use points for the extras.

 Does this work for teens who have their own debit card already?

 Yes.
-Kyrio tracks what they’ve earned; they spend it wherever.
-Many teens get their first debit card around 13-14 through their parents’ bank — Kyrio is the ledger sitting on top of that.
+Kyrio tracks the points they’ve earned and the rewards they redeem; they spend the money wherever.
+Many teens get their first debit card around 13-14 through their parents’ bank — Kyrio is the points-and-rewards layer sitting on top of that.